svroonland/rezilience/README.md

 ```

 ## Retry
-ZIO contains excellent built-in support for retrying effects on failures using `Schedule`, there is not much this library could add.
+ZIO already has excellent built-in support for retrying effects on failures using a `Schedule`, there is not much this library can add.

 Two helper methods are made available: